RaidenEi2020/Process-Runner/README.md

 # Process-Runner

-Process Runner is a simple program developed to ilustrate the funtionality of CAOS's extention.
+Process Runner is a simple program developed to illustrate the functionality of CAOS's extension.

 ## Requirements